satnet-project/protocol/README.md

 #### Normal operation

-SATNet protocol runs under supervisor module.
 Installation script will create a daemon which, in every system start, will execute SATNet protocol.
 This process is transparent for the user.

 This daemon creates a serie of logs that reports the operation.
-They are located at `/logs` folder, which can be found at the hidden folder `.satnet` created inside the user's home directory.
+They are located at `/logs` folder, which can be found at the main folder.

-For easy access to them can be used log_viewer script.
-To launch this script should run `satnetprotocol`